-- In Poker Night At The Inventory, the Heavy tells the story of how an Engineer massacred his team, so he massacred the Engineer.
+- A non-evil example: In Poker Night at the Inventory, the Heavy tells the story of how an Engineer massacred his team, so he took vengeance on the Engineer.
 Painfully.
 And with lots of blood.
-While laughing uproariously.
+Crying out for his mother.
+While laughing uproariously and acting out his shrieking in pain.
 Tycho is visibly disturbed.
 Max looks slightly ill.
 Strong Bad sums it up:

 - Or then there's the time when Strong Bad asks for a funny story, and instead Heavy tells the story of the day he watched an injured sparrow die in the cold when he was a boy.
 Strong Bad insists that that wasn't a funny story at all.
-Heavy agrees that no, it wasn't funny in the slightest.
+Heavy agrees that "No. It's not."
 All are baffled at how that question led to that answer.

 - In an Establishing Character Moment from Suikoden II, Luca Blight and the Highland Army set fire to a town, killing all the townsfolk they can find.
 One woman even begs for him to spare her, saying she'll do anything.
-His demand is that she crawls around and act like a pig, which she complies with.
+His demand is that she crawls around and act like a pig, which she complies.
 His response?
-Laugh in her face, yell "Die pig!" and kill her anyways.
+Gleefully laugh in her face, yell "Die pig!" and kill her anyway.

 - Twisted Metal is rife with this, some of the characters have it as their background, and then, of course, there's Calypso and, in Twisted Metal 4, Needles Kane.
 A minor subversion, however, due to Needles simply being in it For the Evulz, occurs when General Warthog wins.
 Warthog wishes for a world of eternal warfare so he can play wargames all the time.
 With both possible wish granters being vicious, bloodthirsty curs, it seems like such a dream wouldn't end well for the rest of us, as they tend to reward selfish or savage wishes by playing them straight, but in his Twisted Metal 4 incarnation, Needles is more like The Joker.
 And so, his wish is granted...Warthog is turned into a talking toy a la Tommy Lee Jones in Small Soldiers and dropped into a sandbox full of toy vehicles.